Although Glenda Lewis grew up with a broadcasting legend for a mother, it was not her lifelong dream to pursue a career in broadcasting.

 Glenda Lewis joined the WXYZ-TV/Channel 7 news team on September 1, 2003, as a general assignment reporter and the co-anchor of Action News Sunday at 6 and 11pm.
-She is currently co-anchor of The NOW at 4pm on Ch.
-7 and 7 Action News at 10pm on TV20 Detroit.
+She is currently co-anchor of 7 Action News at 5 p.m. on Channel 7 and 7 Action News at 10pm on TV20 Detroit.

 Before working her way to her home town, Glenda began her career as a reporter/photographer at WBKB-TV in Alpena.
 She then moved on to WLNS-TV in Lansing as a reporter/anchor.
 Next, she spent five years at WJRT-TV in Flint as a co-anchor of ABC 12 News at 6 and 11pm before joining Channel 7.

 Glenda is a 5-time Emmy Award winner, including one for "Best Anchor," that one she received from the hands of a past winner in that same category, her own mother Diana Lewis.

 She was honored as a "woman of Excellence" by the Michigan Chronicle in 2012

 Glenda and her Mother Diana are in the Museum of Radio and television history in New York City... for being the 1st Mother and Daughter in the country to have been co-anchors.